chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 The first task was to get the 10-year-old application building and running again.
 As it was a simple example application, this was thankfully straightforward and mainly required bumping versions of dependencies and a couple of cases of replacing unmaintained libraries.
-For a larger project this may well have been a major effort.
+For a larger project, this may well have been a major effort.
 The original code can be found on the [using-docker GitHub repository](https://github.com/using-docker/identidock) and the updated working version (prior to moving to Chainguard Images) can be found on the [v1